-Describe the fire and explosive properties of the substance or mixture product [need to use consistent terminology throughout the document.
-There is a mixture of "substance", "product", "substance or mixture" throughout the document] and provide advice on how to deal with incidents in this section.
+Describe the fire and explosive properties of the substance or mixture and provide advice on how to deal with incidents in this section.

 - Suitable (and unsuitable) extinguishing media. - Specific hazards arising from the chemical (e.g. nature of any hazardous combustion products). - Special protective equipment and precautions for firefighters.